NIHAAL084/ultimate-ai-assistant/README.md

 # Create a development branch
 git checkout -b feature/your-feature-name

-# Install in development mode
+# Install in development mode with dev dependencies
-uv sync --dev
+uv sync --extra dev

 # Make your changes and test thoroughly
 # Submit a pull request with a clear description